mhweiner/jsout/README.md

 # Configuration

 Configuration is set through environment variables.

 By default, the logger is set to `info` level and `json` format, which is recommended for production.

-You can override these settings by setting the following environment variables before running your application.

-## Production

-Recommended settings for production is set by default.
-You can override this by setting the `LOG` and `LOG_FORMAT` environment variables.

-By default, `LOG` and `LOG_FORMAT` are set to `info` and `json` respectively.

-## Local Development

 We recommend using the following settings for local development: